AT-Publishing/website/_posts/2017-11-21-bitcoin-gold.md

 tags: [ "btg", "bitcoin-gold", "bitcoin", "mining", "equihash", "pow"]
 ---

-Bitcoin Gold is one of the recent Bitcoin forks.
+Bitcoin Gold is one of the recent bitcoin forks.
 Their official website moved from btcgpu.org to bitcoingold.org and the dev team is so secret that it allows for the wildest conspiracy fantasies.

 The BTG blockchain has replay protection, which means that it is safe to proceed with transactions there - you won't accidentally spend your BTC by doing that.
 Splitting tools are largely at works by now, and BTG is traded in several markets.